-There are nearly 500 (!) recipes on this website.
-I’ve been cooking things, taking pictures, and posting recipes on the internet for all to see for almost six years now.
+There are over 500 (!) recipes on this website.
+I’ve been cooking things, taking pictures, and then posting recipes on the internet for all to see for almost six years now.
 And yet, somehow, I still don’t have all of my go-to, staple, can-always-count-on-it recipes posted.

 Walk into my kitchen on any given weeknight and guess what you’d probably find me making?
 This Healthy Chicken Stir Fry.
 Even though it’s a staple in our house, it has somehow escaped the viewfinder of the blog up until now.
 That changes today.

 The interesting thing about this dish is it’s exactly the kind of thing I never would have eaten a few years ago.
 Two common flavorings in stir fry—soy sauce and ginger—are not my most favorite of flavors.
 People are always shocked when I tell them that!

 But I’ve made a lot of progress over the past few years.
 I actually like ginger now, and I can tolerate soy sauce when it’s a base flavor in a sauce or marinade.
 You still won’t find me dousing my rice in soy sauce anytime soon, but I’m proud of my palate for evolving!
 And it’s evolved right into loving this simple, healthy, weeknight stir fry.
 I love this quick dinner!

 One of the biggest hurdles I think people have when they first start eating more healthfully is the increased time commitment for food prep.
 I can’t deny it.
 Cooking healthy, fresh, whole foods requires more prep time than hitting up a drive through or baking a frozen pizza.